 Analyze employee leave and pay policies and see whether they need to be more flexible and consistent with public health guidance.
 Employers in the U.S. have legal obligations to provide employees with leave in the event of sickness or disability through the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and state workers’ compensation law.
 Noncompliance with these policies can lead to serious lawsuits, so companies should consider the circumstances and decide whether they want to extend or expand benefits and protections.
-Employers should be also be mindful of new bills or laws being passed that may temporarily expand sick leave and family leave and when they are no longer in effect.
+Employers should also be mindful of new bills or laws being passed that may temporarily expand sick leave and family leave and when they are no longer in effect.
 Acts such as the Families First Coronavirus Response Act and Supplemental Paid Sick Leave are just two of the acts employers should be aware of.

 Dispel rumors and myths about the virus and try to ease tensions in the workplace.
 Employers should be aware that stress and anxiety arising from the virus could become a legal concern.
 For example, mental health conditions, such as germaphobia, can prevent employees from coming into work.
 But since these conditions may be protected as a disability under laws such as the American with Disabilities Act, employers should take a modified approach when determining how to handle these situations, such as allowing time off or remote working arrangements—or risk liabilities.